hashicorp/terraform/website/docs/configuration/resources.html.md

 These arguments often have additional restrictions on what language features can be used with them, which are described in each

-### `depends_on`: Hidden Resource Dependencies
+### `depends_on`: Explicit Resource Dependencies

-[inpage-depend]: #depends_on-hidden-resource-dependencies
+[inpage-depend]: #depends_on-explicit-resource-dependencies

 Use the `depends_on` meta-argument to handle hidden resource dependencies that Terraform can't automatically infer.

-Hidden dependencies happen when a resource relies on some other resource's behavior but _doesn't_ access any of that resource's data in its arguments.
+Explicitly specifying a dependency is only necessary when a resource relies on some other resource's behavior but _doesn't_ access any of that resource's data in its arguments.

 This argument is available in all `resource` blocks, regardless of resource type.
 For example: